 If the inmate you are looking for may be at another jail you should check the other Oregon county jails in our Oregon County Jail Guide: Oregon County Jails

 A mugshot, also called a jail intake picture, is a photograph that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and booking number will be on the photos, and they are kept on file at the jail.